 - a.
 The intent to submit form "Blue Form" - i Initial approval to develop the project is obtained via a special sign-off form: intent to submit form or "Blue Form."
 (See Appendix D sample Blue Form).
 Grants and sponsored projects must be approved by the Provost and other appropriate University officials before submission of the proposal.
 If the grant would require university matching, equipment purchase or that the university institutionalize the grant activity following expiration of the grant, the Blue Form shall require approval by the Provost.
-In addition, if the amount of expected university expenditure exceeds \$100,000, the Vice President of Administration and Finance's signature is also required. - To allow for necessary discussion and revision, the completed Blue Form must be submitted electronically via the Electronic Grant Submission website: (http://stmaryts.infoedglobal.com/EnableWeb/Portal/login.aspx) in a timely manner a mandatory minimum of 30 days prior to proposal deadline to ARSP. - iii A completed electronic Blue Form (i.e. an electronic application form with all necessary signatures) is critical to implementation of all other procedures beyond this point.
+In addition, if the amount of expected university expenditure exceeds \$100,000, the Vice President of Administration and Finance's signature is also required. - To allow for necessary discussion and revision, the completed Blue Form must be submitted electronically via the Electronic Grant Submission website:

+(http://stmaryts.infoedglobal.com/EnableWeb/Portal/login.aspx) in a timely manner a mandatory minimum of 30 days prior to proposal deadline to ARSP. - iii A completed electronic Blue Form (i.e. an electronic application form with all necessary signatures) is critical to implementation of all other procedures beyond this point.
 NO time will be committed to projects that do not have Blue Form (i.e. university) approval.
-The electronic Blue Form must include budget estimation, listing of any equipment that will need to be purchased and university commitment for maintenance of the equipment, cost matching from school or university and any time releases required. - iv All detailed budget preparation must occur AFTER a signed and completed electronic Blue Form has been received by the Academic Research and Sponsored Projects Office and approved by the Provost. - v Identify and note unallowable costs on the BLUE FORM you complete, so it can be determined if the funding source (a) is an appropriate prospect for this project, or (b) will not provide some elements(s) critical to the success of your project. - vi Under no circumstances can any faculty, administration or staff member sign for the University president or any other University official (without prior written approval) on the Blue Form, budget, or any other proposal forms. - vii Submission of a Blue Form does not imply final approval for the completed proposal. - b.
-Contact ARSP - i In order to gain university approval for a sponsored project, the ARSP office must be contacted PRIOR to any written or verbal proposal development. - c.
-Approval for Matching Funds/New Budget Allocations - i Requests for matching funds must be submitted at least 60 days prior to the deadline established by the funding source requesting the match, and must be coordinated through ARSP. - d.
-Future Funding i Provisions for continuing the project beyond the funded period should be included in the initial planning process.
+The electronic Blue Form must include budget estimation, listing of any equipment that will need to be purchased and university commitment for maintenance of the equipment, cost matching from school or university and any time releases required. - All detailed budget preparation must occur AFTER a signed and completed electronic Blue Form has been received by the Academic Research and Sponsored Projects Office and approved by the Provost. - v Identify and note unallowable costs on the BLUE FORM you complete, so it can be determined if the funding source (a) is an appropriate prospect for this project, or (b) will not provide some elements(s) critical to the success of your project. - vi Under no circumstances can any faculty, administration or staff member sign for the University president or any other University official (without prior written approval) on the Blue Form, budget, or any other proposal forms. - vii Submission of a Blue Form does not imply final approval for the completed proposal.